course-details-portlet

 Course content

 Half of the course is concerned with image syntesis (computer graphics) and half of the course is on image analysis (image processing).
 Graphics: graphical primitives, rasterization, anti-aliasing, clipping, geometric transformations, viewing transformations, hierarchical scene modelling, culling and hidden surface elimination, colour representation, illumination models and algorithms.
 OpenGL labs based on C/C++ or Rust.
 Image processing: introduction to and examples of image processing and simple image analysis applications.
 Intro to deep learning based image interpretation and understanding (fully-connected neural networks and CNNs).
 Filtering and image enhancement in both the spatial domain as well as in the frequency / Fourier domain.
 Various image segmentation methods and mathematical morphology.
-Labs with assignments and Python (alternatively MATLAB).
-For more information see also: https://www.idi.ntnu.no/grupper/vis/teaching/ as well as Blackboard.
+Lab with practical exercises in Python.
+For more information see also: https://www.idi.ntnu.no/grupper/vis/teaching/ as well as Canvas.

 Learning outcome